Waiau Garden Villa

 No analysis available

-I searched for explicit fireworks-view language like watching Friday night fireworks from the unit or lanai.
-The remarks mention harbor, garden, and Diamond Head views, but nothing about fireworks visibility.
+I searched for explicit statements about seeing Friday night fireworks from the unit, lanai, or building.
+The remarks mention harbor, garden, and Diamond Head views, but nothing that confirms a fireworks view.

 No analysis available